-Please expand the indicators below for more information.
+Please expand the indicators below for more information on the 2026/27 scorecard.

 Contact your locality medicines manager to discuss the searches that are available to help with the scorecard work.